DinoChiesa/dotnet-xslt-service/README.md

 The deploy script does some housekeeping - creates a service account, assigns roles to it, creates a Cloud Storage bucket, copies files into the bucket, and so on...
 And then, finally, it runs `gcloud run deploy` to deploy the .NET XSLT service, from source code, into Cloud Run.
+This all takes a few minutes.

+> Don't try to run multiple invocations of `deploy-service.sh` at once; the script checks for common shared resources and it won't handle race conditions.

-To invoke any of the services running in Cloud Run, sending a randomly selected input data payload:
+To invoke any of the services running in Cloud Run, use the `sendOne.sh` script .It sends a randomly selected input data payload:

 ```sh
 ./sendOne.sh circle